Shankjbs571/CryptoLib/README.md

 - Basic encryption and decryption functions
 - Application of common cryptographic algorithms
 - Modular design for easy integration into other projects
-- Extensive comments and documentation for educational purposes

 ## Motivation